klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/governance.md

 | --- | --- |
 | QUANTITY &#124; TAG | Integer or hexadecimal block number, or the string `"earliest"`, `"latest"` or `"pending"` as in the [default block parameter](klay/block.md#the-default-block-parameter). |

+{% hint style="success" %}
+NOTE: The block number can be larger than the latest block number, in which case the API returns the tentative value based on the current chain state.
+The future governance parameters are subject to change via additional governance votes or GovParam contract state changes.
+{% endhint %}

 **Return Value**

 | Type   | Description                          |